If you buy through links on our site, we may earn an affiliate commission. Details

 Service Out Side Scoring: The current scoring system used in Pickleball where you need to be serving to score points.

-Shadowing: The strategy in Pickle-ball of moving in tandem with your team partner, keeping roughly 10 feet between each other.
-Both players move laterally, approach the net or retreat to the baseline together in sync.
+Shadowing: The strategy in Pickleball of moving in tandem with your team partner, keeping roughly 10 feet between each other.
+Both players move laterally, approach the net, or retreat to the baseline together in sync.

 Singles: Playing pickleball with only 2 players, one player on each side.

-Slice: A chop shot used to create back spin on the ball.
+Slice: A chop shot used to create backspin on the ball.

-Smash: shot that is hit above the hitter’s head with a serve-like motion.
+Smash: Shot that is hit above the hitter’s head with a serve-like motion.
 It is also referred to as an overhead.

 Split Stance: Position with feet separate and parallel in the “ready position” to return the ball.